iExecBlockchainComputing/wpwp-worker-setup/README.md

 ### 8. How do I stake my RLC

-In order to participate in a WPWP campaign you need stake 1 RLC.
+In order to participate in a WPWP campaign you need to stake 1 RLC.
 Staking is really easy.
-You can do it using terminal or using our [iExec market](https://market.iex.ec/).
+You can do it using a terminal or using our [iExec market](https://market.iex.ec/).

 1. [iExec market](https://market.iex.ec/) version
     * Visit [iExec market](https://market.iex.ec/) page
-    * Login - in this case we will login with metamask
+    * Login - in this case, we will log in with metamask

         ![login](img/login.png)

         ![logged-in](img/logged-in.png)

-    * Clisk on the account on the top right corner and click deposit.
+    * Click on the account in the top right corner and click deposit.
 For Worker Pass Worker Pool you'll need to deposit/stake 1 RLC

         ![deposit](img/deposit.png)

-    * Once you click to the deposit button, metamask will pop up and will ask you to confirm the transaction
+    * Once you click on the deposit button, metamask will pop up and will ask you to confirm the transaction

         ![confirm](img/confirm.png)